-Susan G. Komen® Funding for Participation in Quality Programs for Chicago, St. Louis, and Virginia Beach Practices With High Proportions of African-American Patients With Breast Cancer
+Susan G. Komen® Funding for Participation in Quality Programs for Practices With High Proportions of African-American Patients With Breast Cancer

-The goal of this funding is to improve the delivery of cancer care in medically underserved communities by improving the ability of practices serving these communities to engage in quality improvement.
+The goal of this funding is to improve the delivery of cancer care in African-American Patients with Breast Cancer by improving the ability of practices serving this patient population to engage in quality improvement.
 To achieve this goal, each participating practice will engage in an individualized, structured quality improvement program.

 The program will include each practice’s participation in abstracting chart data in QOPI®, following training sessions on the process.
 QOPI® is ASCO’s quality assessment program that has helped more than 1,000 practices to date conduct self-examination and identify specific areas for quality improvement.
 Participating practices can report on 150 evidence-based quality measures through the easy-to-use collection tool and receive individual performance scores by practice, site, and provider, as well as benchmarked scores aggregated from all participating practices.
 The data and results then can be used to inform future quality improvement projects and initiatives.